WHAT IS A PAINTING?

 Among the continuing and current directions in painting at the beginning of the 21st century are Monochrome painting, Hard-edge painting, Geometric abstraction, Appropriation, Hyperrealism,Photorealism, Expressionism, Minimalism, Lyrical Abstraction, Pop Art, Op Art, Abstract Expressionism, Color Field painting, Neo-expressionism, Collage, Intermedia painting, Assemblage painting,Computer art painting, Postmodern painting, Neo-Dada painting, Shaped canvas painting, environmental mural painting, traditional figure painting, Landscape painting, Portrait painting, and paint-on-glass animation.

-You have read this article Article with the title WHAT IS A PAINTING?.
+with the title WHAT IS A PAINTING?.
 You can bookmark this page URL http://for-the-prophet.blogspot.com/2011/11/what-is-painting.html.
 Thanks!